Aerial view of the white cliffs in Etretat, Normandy photographed at sunset

 Tip

-The only article that can be used before the day of the week or the day of the month is the masculine definite article le.
-This is because le is short for the phrase le jour(the day), and jour is masculine!
+The only that can be used before the day of the week or the day of the month is the masculine le.
+This is because le is short for the phrase le jour(the day), and jour is !

 You can of course omit some of these elements above.
 For instance, when you give your date of birth, you don’t usually mention the day of the week.
 Le(the) precedes the day of the week OR the day of the month when the day of the week is omitted.